By Suzana Aroko

 Taking time for reflection

 It is easy to become caught up in completing tasks and meeting deadlines.
 Effective leaders create opportunities to reflect on accomplishments and setbacks.
 Team retreats are ideal opportunities for leaders to help teams to reflect on how to increase future learning and performance.

-Our executive education approach includes leadership retreats for senior management teams as well as technical personnel in the public and regional institutions.
-We tailor each retreat programme to fit a client’s needs.
-To learn more about this and our executive education programmes, please email firstname.lastname@example.org
+UONGOZI Institute’s executive education approach includes leadership retreats for senior management teams as well as technical personnel in the public and regional institutions.
+It tailors each retreat programme to fit a client’s needs.
+To learn more about this and other executive education programmes, you may email firstname.lastname@example.org.